ddella/WebSocket/README.md

 ### Test via a Node JS client application script

-The command line client initiate a connection to the server.
+The Node JS command line client initiate a connection to the server.
 The client just sends the time, in `ms`, to the server and waits for the server to send the time back.
 It calculates the round-trip time and prints it.
 The server has been built to close the WebSocket after sending the time.

-You need to have Node JS installed locally, if you don't or don't want to install it, just run the script from another Node JS Docker container.
+You need to have Node JS installed locally, if you don't or don't want to install it locally, just run the script from another Node JS Docker container.

+Summary:
+- Run step #2 if you want to test the client from a Docker container without installing Node JS locally.
+- Run step #3 if you want to test the client from your local computer with Node JS installed locally.

 1. Open a `terminal` and change the directory to `$PWD/server`.